Computed Tomography scan

 - The patient lies on a scan table that slides into a large, circular opening of the scanning machine.

 - The CT staff will be in another room where the scanner controls are located.
 However, the patient will be in constant sight of the staff through a window.
 Speakers inside the scanner will enable the staff to communicate with and hear the patient.
-The patient will have a call bell so that he/she can let the staff know if he/she has any problems during the procedure.
+The technologist will be watching the patient at all times and will be in constant communication.

 - As the scanner begins to rotate around the patient, low-dosage x-rays pass through the body for short amounts of time.